Bo0sted/phasmophobia-stopwatch-timer/README.md

 By contributing to this project, you agree that your contributions will be licensed under GPL‑3.0.
 For more details, see the full license text here: https://www.gnu.org/licenses/gpl-3.0.en.html

-### Transparency about remote capabilities
+### Internet access
-When launching the app (and a period of 2 hours has passed since last connection), if an internet connection is available, the stopwatch will attempt exactly two network requests:
+When launching the app and if an internet connection is available, the stopwatch will attempt to make two network requests:
-- First connection is to this website, github.com, and it checks the [version](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/version/version) file for the "official" version of this app.
+- First connection is to Github to check the official version of this app.
-- Next connection is to my humble [worker](https://workers.cloudflare.com/) server that collects a generic and anonymous log about your system.
+- Next connection is an anonymous usage ping to my server.
-  - The log consists of:
+  - The ping consists of:
     - The name of your operating system.
 If you run Linux, this will probably include the name of your distro.
     - Program version.
     - Your UUID.
 This is a randomly generated combination of letters and numbers to distinguish your anonymous log from other people.
 It is generated when the program starts up and doesn't detect a UUID in your config file.